philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.4.1 =
+* FIXED: Accordions now open onkeyup instead of onkeydown to better comply with WCAG 2.1 accessibility guidelines

 = 2.4.0 =
 * NEW: Added option to add a button tag wrapper around the accordion title
 * FIXED: better accessibility support